aaronparres/burger-builder-react-app/README.md

-# Burger Builder Project from Udemy React Course - (First approach)
+# Burger Builder Project from Udemy React Course

+### `v1.0`
+Basic version of the Burger Builder (local data) without Orders page.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: